frosty985/picture_library/README.md

+# Picture Library
-# Picture Library\nA picture library that will catergise pictures based on data/time, location, objects found/faces etc, with recognition.\n python to sort the files, MySQL to store data, PHP to build the front end
+A picture library that will catergise pictures based on data/time, location, objects found/faces etc, with recognition. python to sort the files, MySQL to store data, PHP to build the front end